oliverwreath/OpenSourceOliverSpringEngine/README.md

 # Kick Start with Quick Configurations
 * 1 rename src/main/resources/*.properties.bak TO *.properties

-* 2 It is EASY of use - simply run the dev environment - it SIMPLY WORKS!
+* 2 It is EASY to use - simply run the dev environment - it SIMPLY WORKS!
 I put in an embedded h2 and tested, so you don't have to!
 ![Run All Test](https://raw.githubusercontent.com/oliverwreath/OpenSourceOliverSpringEngine/08c13116f7d63fdf1fd591a8e80cef575ac051e4/src/main/resources/static/ReadmePictures/KickStart.JPG)
 Just tell Spring to use the JVM options (-Dspring.profiles.active=dev) as shown in the picture.